Rezix93/myStuff/SPARK/Spark python logging.md

 In the resulting trace, an event record which a Python application generated is named lttng_python:event and has the following fields:

-asctime
-Logging time (string).

-msg
-Log record message.

-logger_name
-Logger name.

-funcName
-Name of the function in which the log statement was executed.

-lineno
-Line number at which the log statement was executed.

-int_loglevel
-Log level integer value.

-thread
-ID of the Python thread in which the log statement was executed.

-threadName
-Name of the Python thread in which the log statement was executed.